natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_changes.rst

 To create a Github repository you need:

--  log in to `GitHub <https://github.com/>`__;
+-  log in to `GitHub <https://github.com/>`__
--  In upper right corner press plus and select "New repository" to create a new repository;
+-  In upper right corner press plus and select "New repository" to create a new repository
--  Name of repository should be entered in window that appears;
+-  Name of repository should be entered in window that appears

 You can put "Initialize this repository with a README".
 This will create a README.md file that only contains repository name.